AskNadia: My Husband Wants Me to Ignore My Diabetes When on Vacation

 Most of the AskNadia emails I get come from concerned family members who feel the type 1 or type 2 person they live with is not following healthy guidelines.
 You are an inspiration to us all.
 Keep up the excellent work on your journey in maintaing good health!

 Nadia’s feedback on your question is in no way intended to initiate or replace your healthcare professional’s therapy or advice.
 Please check in with your medical team to discuss your diabetes management concerns.

 AskNadia and receive her unique perspective on your question.

 Nadia is a diabetes advocate that was not only born into a family with diabetes but also married into one.
-She was propelled at a young age into “caretaker mode,” and with her knowledge of the scarcity of resources, support, and understanding for people with diabetes, co-founded Diabetes Interview, now Diabetes Health magazine.
+At a young age, she was propelled into “caretaker mode,” and with her knowledge of the scarcity of resources, support, and understanding for people with diabetes, co-founded Diabetes Interview, now Diabetes Health magazine.